PatrickHK24/BigData/README.md

 - Moderately Common Skills (Job Count 3 - 5): $147,221.80
 - Niche Skills (Job Count ≤ 2): $155,744.86

-Based on prelimiary results, it is possible to conclude that Specialising in niche skills increases the chances of a higher average salary.
+Based on prelimiary results, it is possible to conclude that specialising in niche skills increases the chances of a higher average salary.

 ### Query used
 ```sql